jmetzger/training-linux-intensiv/hostnamectl.md

 # hostnamectl

 ```
-# please do it root
+# please do it as root user
 hostnamectl
 hostnamectl set-hostname server1.training.local
 # only reflects after new login